civican/legisinfo/44-1/bills/S-6/bill_text.md

 ### Section 23

-The Board of Examiners shall recommend to the Council that a commission be granted to every candidate for a commission who has complied with the requirements specified in the by-laws.
+The Board of Examiners shall recommend to the Council that a commission be granted to every candidate for a commission who has complied with the requirements specified in the **by-laws**.

 ### Section 37